indian-de-coder/rath/README.md

-RATH 🤖
+# RATH 🤖

-«With blessings, we build.
+With blessings, we build.
-With purpose, we progress.»
+With purpose, we progress.

 RATH is an experimental robotics project inspired by the tradition of Rath Yatra of Lord Jagannath.